Trade Stock Indices

 Generating Signals

-For exits, a trader can either set an amount that wants to earn per trade or use technical tools that help to set profit goals like Fib expansion tool or set a protective stop loss order depending on the market price volatility at any specific time.
-Alternatively a trader can exit when the indicators give an in the opposite market trend signal.
+For exits, a trader can either set an amount that they want to make per trade or use technical tools that help to set profit goals like Fib expansion tool or set a protective stop loss order depending on the market price volatility at any specific time.
+Alternatively a trader can exit when the indicators gives a trading signal in the opposite market trend signal.

 5. Calculate risks in each setup